 In one imbodiment, as implemeted for use on a machining center, this invention prevents a machining cutter, such as an end mill or, more generally, a shank, from “walking out” of its receiver (or collet) when used for heavy machining operations during which large quantities of material are machined away in a single pass.
 Such “walk-out” of the cutter leads to a loss of machining accuracy, thus significantly increasing manufacturing costs.

 Inventors: Steven G. Wallace.
-Filed January 15, 2012 in United States
+Issued June 07, 2016 in United States

 An anisotropic non-slip coupling between two parts may include a first part having an anisotropic surface pattern formed thereon, and a second part having a surface shape to receive the first part in an interference fit, wherein the anisotropic surface pattern is oriented to provide directional slippage of the first part relative to the second part in a direction that facilitates engagement of the first and second parts in response to vibration of at least one of the first and second parts, and resists slippage of the first part relative to the second part in an opposite direction.

 Methods of Forming Shanks (US 10,071,438)

 Inventors: Steven G. Wallace.
 Issued September 11, 2018 in United States